Turkey Fried Rice

 Ingredients

-• Turkey thighs – Meaty and flavorful, though turkey breasts work too.
+• Turkey thighs – Meaty and flavorful, though turkey breast works well if that’s what you have.

-• Rice – Use white rice, cooked the day before and chilled.
+• Rice – I use white rice cooked the day before and fully chilled so it fries instead of steaming.

-• Onion – Yellow or white onion brings out the flavor.
+• Onion – Yellow or white onion brings out the savory base of the dish.

-• Sesame oil – A little goes a long way; store in the fridge.
+• Sesame oil – A little goes a long way; I store it in the fridge to keep it fresh.

-• Fish sauce – Optional, but worth trying.
+• Fish sauce – Optional, but worth trying for extra depth without a fishy taste.

-• Green onions – Freshly sliced, for garnish.
+• Green onions – Freshly sliced and added at the end or used as garnish.

-• Sesame seeds – Use white, black, or a mix.
+• Sesame seeds – White, black, or a mix add texture and a subtle nutty finish

 Turkey Fried Rice on A Blackstone Griddle ingredients with labels.